rusenaltindag/appium-gui-automation/README.md

 ```bash
 allure serve
 ```
-Here is the link that showing how run the test suite: https://youtu.be/xpxPETIMoBY
+Here is the link that showing quick demo: [https://youtu.be/xpxPETIMoBY ](https://youtu.be/jiIu6PfdLNg)

 Open the generated URL in your browser to view the detailed test report.